luinbytes/ByteX/README.md

 # ByteX

-ByteX is a Discord bot client that allows you to manage your Discord bot with ease.
-It is developed using Python and the discord.py library.
+ByteX is a Discord bot client that allows you to manage your Discord client with ease.
+It is developed using Python and the discord.py-self library.

 ## Features